 Research has shown that not only does the learning gap widen for many students during the summer months, but it is also in the middle school grade levels where a gender divide in STEM fields becomes more pronounced.
-To this end, the summer science and engineering camps seek to provide an affordable option for students of all populations, especially underrepresented minorities and students from low socio-economic backgrounds, to engage rich and interesting STEM learning opportunities outside of the traditional school year.
+To this end, the Summer STEM Camps seek to provide an affordable option for students of all populations, especially those underrepresented in STEM fields and students from low socio-economic backgrounds, to engage rich and interesting STEM learning opportunities outside of the traditional school year.

 - Daily hands-on investigation